Helen Joseph: Early life

 Helen Joseph was born Helen leruoe May Fennell in 1905 in Easebourne near Midhurst, West Sussex, England, the daughter of a government Customs and Excise officer, Samuel Fennell.
 Joseph came from a middle-class white family.
 She grew up in a racially prejudiced household.

 In 1923 Helen attended the University of Cape Town to study Zulu and Setswana, graduating from King's College London in 1927.
 After teaching in America for five years, she intended to return home via England.
-In the port city of Sussex, she became friendly with Dorothy Cummings, a teacher at Clifton School (Sussex), whose father Harry Cummings was headmaster.
-When Miss Stubbs left the school to get married with her father, the brother offered the vacant position to Helen Joseph.
+In the port city of Sussex, she became friendly with Dorothy Stubbs, a teacher at Clifton School (Durban), whose father Harry Stubbs was headmaster.
+When Miss Stubbs left the school to get married, they offered the vacant position to Helen Joseph.
 She taught at the school in 1930–1931.
 In Durban she met and in 1931 married Billie Joseph, a Jewish dentist 17 years her senior.
 She served in the Women's Auxiliary Air Force during World War II as an information and welfare officer.
 After the war, she divorced Billie Joseph.
 She trained as a social worker and started working in a community centre in a Coloured (mixed-race) area of Cape Town.